Olympiloutre/SwiftPlaygrounds/Playground_Vapor/VAPOR_DOC.md

     > git push origin

+## Run

+In order to run select the **run** scheme from the scheme menu and **My Mac** as the deployment target, then click the play button.

+    Server starting on http://localhost:8080

 ## This Template

 I used the tutorial listed before to make my own template.
 Here are the modifications & Notes.

-### Run

-In order to run select the **run** scheme from the scheme menu and **My Mac** as the deployment target, then click the play button.

-    Server starting on http://localhost:8080